-The Board will shall not interfere, directly or indirectly, with any person's exercise or enjoyment of the rights protected by the Act. §504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990, the Individuals with Disabilities Education Act or Title IX.
+The Board will not interfere, directly or indirectly, with any person's exercise or enjoyment of the rights protected by the Act.

-The Board will shall not discriminate against any person for that person's opposition to any act or practice made unlawful by law or this Ppolicy or for that person's participation in any manner in an investigation or proceeding arising under the Act. §504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990, the Individuals with Disabilities Education Act or Title IX.
+The Board will not discriminate against any person for that person's opposition to any act or practice made unlawful by law or this Policy or for that person's participation in any manner in an investigation or proceeding arising under the Act.